simonschoof/simonschoof.com/content/post/first-steps-fsharp.md

 **Argument parsing**

-Since the application was meant to be a console application I wanted to be able to parse command line arguments.
+Since the application was to be a console application, I wanted to be able to parse command line arguments.
 For this I found [Argu](http://fsprojects.github.io/Argu/) very helpful.

 **Date and time**

-No.net project which is working with date and time should go without [nodatime](https://nodatime.org/).
+No .NET project that works with date and time should do without [nodatime](https://nodatime.org/).
-For everyone who has to work with date and time I recommend watching this [video](https://www.youtube.com/watch?v=saeKBuPewcU) by [John Skeet](https://codeblog.jonskeet.uk/).
+For those who need to work with date and time, I recommend this [talk](https://www.youtube.com/watch?v=saeKBuPewcU) by [John Skeet](https://codeblog.jonskeet.uk/).

 **Plotting**

-Last but not least I used [plotly](https://plotly.com/fsharp/) to plot the graphs for my downdog stats.
+Last but not least, I used [plotly](https://plotly.com/fsharp/) to create the charts for my downdog statistics.

-### Summary and Conclusion
+### Summary

 - type provider
 - annoyances: